powderflask/django-move-model/README.rst

 --------
 You are re-factoring a (legacy) app and need to move a Model class to a different app.
 You need to ensure (production) data in the DB is maintained and available to the destination app.
+You want the DB table names to be consistent with the code's new app-structure.
-Issue: django provides no built-in mechanism to manage the schema + data migrations neccessary to accomplish this.
+Issue: django provides no out-of-the-box solution to manage the schema + data migrations neccessary to accomplish this.

 Purpose:
 --------